Karaborg/My-Docker-Notes/README.md

 ## Bind Mounts
 Let's say you have a web application to run with a docker.
 Since we **cannot change the container**, we also cannot edit our web application on docker.
 At least without building a new image and then running a container based on that image.
-Therefore, **bind mounts helps us make changes on out application inside our running container**.
+Therefore, **bind mounts help us make changes to our application inside our running container**.

 > For windows user; we first need to follow the instructions [here](https://devblogs.microsoft.com/commandline/access-linux-filesystems-in-windows-and-wsl-2/)